 Online interactive fitness platforms are continuing to increase in popularity and diversify, with several specialist apps available.
-There is a wide range of platforms available which provide the opportunity to increase active participation in local communities by allowing trail users to track their activity, share their experience and compete with other users.
-Many platforms also provide incentives to get active (and to use their platform), such as challenges where users compete with others across their local community or across various countries.
+There are many platforms available which provide the opportunity to increase active participation in local communities by allowing trail users to track their activity, share their experience and compete with other users.
+Many of these platforms also provide incentives to get active, such as challenges where users compete with others across their local community or even across various countries.

-For example, the series of MapMyFitness apps encourage users, during the year 2018, to track 1018km of running, walking or jogging to win prizes and Strava promotes May as a month for the Grand Fondo Cycling Challenge.
+For example, the series of MapMyFitness apps encouraged users, during the year 2018, to track 1018km of running, walking or jogging to win prizes and Strava promoted May 2018 as a month for the Grand Fondo Cycling Challenge.